Advice and support

 - Hungry Little Minds Simple, fun activities for kids, from newborn to five from HM Government

-- Ideas Store children and families resources; don't miss Story Time online at 10.30am, Monday to Saturday.
+- Ideas Store children and families resources; don't miss Story Time online at 10.30am, Monday to Saturday or weekly online book and creative groups

 - London Libraries Consortium has an eLibrary where you can to download eBooks and audiobooks suitable for children and teenagers.
 You can also browse RBdigital to download the latest comics.
 Not an Idea Store member?
 Join now.